 Best with Storage: Article Oneira Sofa Bed

 Wouldn’t it be handy if you could store extra sheets and pillows near your sofa bed?
-With the Oneira Sofa Bed, you can store them inside the sofa itself.
-This cool sectional has a hidden storage compartment inside its chaise, and the cushion easily lifts up for easy access to its contents.
+With the Oneira Sofa Bed, you can keep them inside the sofa.
+This cool sectional has a hidden storage compartment inside its chaise, and the cushion easily lifts for easy access to its contents.

 This sleeper sofa is 102 x 64 inches, and it features sleek velvet upholstery with modern piping details along its cushions.
 Plus, in addition to its secret storage, the sofa has a pull-out memory foam mattress that’s roughly the size of a full bed to accommodate one or two people.

 One of the best sleeper sofas you can buy today is the Shelter Sleeper Sofa (view at West Elm), which pairs classic good looks and top-tier construction with an uber-comfortable gel-infused memory foam mattress.
-If you’re on a budget, the Mercury Row Imani Velvet Convertible Sofa (view at Wayfair) is another solid option, as its back folds flat to create a twin-size sleeping surface for guests.
+If you’re tight on space, we recommend the Hopson Sleeper Sofa (view at Joybird), which has a solid construction and a compact, modern shape.

 What to Look for in a Sleeper Sofa

-It’s possible to find a twin- or king-sized sleeper sofa, but full or queen sizes are much more common.
+It’s possible to find a twin- or king-sized sleeper sofa, but full or queen sizes are more common.
 Before settling on a size, check how much room you have for both a couch and a fully extended sleeper.
-If the piece needs to be hauled up or down stairs, consider its weight, too—sleeper sofas tend to be very heavy.
+If the piece needs to be hauled up or downstairs, consider its weight, too—sleeper sofas tend to be very heavy.

 Choose kiln-dried hardwood frames instead of metal ones, which can have uncomfortable bars.
 From there, opt for a sleeper sofa that lifts up and out easily, has smooth edges, and features a locking mechanism.
 If you’re making your final purchase in-store, test the sofa’s operating mechanisms before you buy it.